Angramme/polyrhythm3/README.md

 ![visual block](readme/visual.png)

 The UI is divided into blocks, the first block is the visualization block, here you can see your "sections" displayed in a midi-esque fashion.
-It allows you to do teh following actions:
+It allows you to do the following actions:
 - add new sections with the add button to the right
 - select the section that you are currently editing in the editor by clicking on it.
 - swap two sections by dragging one section over another.